-Other Information: Prerequisite: Admitted M.S.N. student or instructor's consent.
+Other Information: Prerequisite: Admitted MSN or DNP student or instructor consent.

-NURS 603 Foundations of Integrative Care 2
+NURS 603, Foundations of Integrative Care, 2 credits

 This course focuses on the exploration of scientific approaches to healing using biochemical and energetic models.
 Students examine variables that contribute to treatment decisions, client self-care knowledge, evidence regarding efficacy of treatment modalities, and mutual treatment goals.
 Strategies are explored for utilizing an Integrative Care model in advanced nursing practice.